Sources of Funding

 UK students may also be eligible for a full or partial loan to cover their living expenses at university.
 These loans are means-tested and are paid into your bank account at the beginning of each term.
 Find out more on the Student Finance website.

 Cambridge Bursary Scheme

-If you are a UK or EU student from a household with an annual income of less than £42,620, then you are likely to be eligible for a Cambridge Bursary of up to £3,500 in the first year.
+If you are a UK student from a household with an annual income of less than £42,620, then you are likely to be eligible for a Cambridge Bursary of up to £3,500 in the first year.
 These are not loans and do not have to be repaid.
 Cambridge Bursaries are automatically awarded to eligible students who have applied to Student Finance, with no additional application needed.
 They are awarded in addition to any tuition fee or maintenance loans you receive from the government.

 Magdalene College Bursaries

 For those who are entitled to the full Cambridge Bursary, Magdalene will add a further College Bursary of up to £1,500 per annum, bringing the total annual bursaries available for the least wealthy students to £5,000 a year.
 As with the Cambridge Bursaries, these College Bursaries are not loans and do not have to be repaid.
 Magdalene College Bursaries are made possible by the generosity of Magdalene alumni.

 A major source of funding for students from overseas are the Commonwealth and International Cambridge Trusts, which provide competitive part-cost awards to students who pay the University composition fee at the overseas rate (UK students should apply to the Cambridge Bursary Scheme, above).
 Find more information on the Cambridge Trust website.

 Jardine Foundation Scholarships